All Episodes

 But anyway, so that's that's happening.

-Uh we have Barack Obama is just being excoriated in his messaging.
+Uh, we have Barack Obama is just being excoriated in his messaging.

-This was in Pennsylvania, I believe, last week, and he went out there and and he said, you know, that African American well, first he was walking into the event, and this is what he said on his way in.
+And he went out there and he said, you know, that African American, well, first he was walking into the event, and this is what he said on his way in: why Kamala Harris isn't getting African-American support.

-it makes me think I'm speaking to men directly.
+Listen, makes me think I'm speaking to men directly.

-They're raising us and working and having our backs.
+They've been raising us and working and having our backs.

-More pronounced with the brothers is what he said.
+More pronounced with the brothers, is what he said.

-The second was during the actual speech, where he's suggesting, well, maybe that they that they don't that African American men don't want to vote for a woman as president.
+The second was during the actual speech where he's suggesting, well, maybe that they that they don't that African-American men don't want to vote for a woman as president.

-That is really pissed people off.
+That has really pissed people off.

-I mean, the number of people, I mean he's being slammed by African American men after his attack on quote unacceptable brothers that are impacting Kamala Harris, and it has angered a lot of Democrats, not just Obama.
+I mean, the number of people, I mean, he's being slammed by African-American men after his attack on quote unacceptable brothers that are impacting Kamala Harris.

 And anyway, there's an article.

-No, thanks, Obama.
+No thanks, Obama.

-And Gretchen Whitmer then having to walk back that idiotic video of Doritos that she did, seemingly slamming, you know, the sacrament of communion of Christians and and non-denominational and Catholics alike, and she had to apologize this weekend for that.
+And Gretchen Whitmer then having to walk back that idiotic video of Doritos that she did, seemingly slamming the sacrament of communion of Christians and non-denominational and Catholics alike.

 Another surrogate.